lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 Option 1: You may develop your own question and prompts.
 In this case, you will be expected to design at least 25 (not more than 50) prompts.

 Option 2: You may draw on a larger existing benchmark.
 In this case, you will be expected to find some new angle on the benchmark, e.g., by tweaking the stimuli or by evaluating the LLM's behavior in a different way.

+This list is not exhaustive: you may also draw on other approaches, not necessarily based on prompting.

 The report is expected to contain a brief literature review, motivation of your question, a description of your prompts, and evaluation of the LLM's behavior.
 The report is expected to include quantitative evaluation of the LLM's behavior (e.g., using measures such as accuracy).
 Additionally including qualitative evaluation can also be beneficial.